Pathfinders (TV series): Episodes

 In 2006, Simply Media released the series on DVD in the UK.
-Although sold as "The Complete Series" the release is actually missing Episode 8 "Our Daffodils Are Better Than Your Daffodils" without any explanation.
-The episode was also missing from the 2002 four-tape UK VHS release from DD Video.
-This episode was released in the US on VHS under the title "Assignment Top Secret".
+Despite being sold as "The Complete Series", the release is actually missing Episode 8 "Our Daffodils Are Better Than Your Daffodils", without any explanation.
+The episode was also missing from the 2002 four-tape UK VHS release of Pathfinders from DD Video, although the episode was released in the US on VHS using the title "Assignment Top Secret".